hmslima/sambahsacompletegrammar/sambahsa.md

 **Kwohrye- sien itner –** *it indicates that the action was stopped for a time (for example: for the agent to rest) and it continues this action later.
-It not would be like in “rekwehr- sien itner”, which indicates that all the action is being remade.*
+It wouldn't be like in “rekwehr- sien itner”, which indicates that all the action is being remade.*

 ### THE PERFECT